Melissa Brickell: Career

 Fiona Gardner interviewed Brickell for her book Critical Spirituality: A Holistic Approach to Contemporary Practice, which was published in 2017.
 Brickell's chapter was included in a section about practitioner perspectives and described how she expressed both her Aboriginal spirituality and her Catholic spirituality.

 In 2009, Brickell presented at the Parliament of the World’s Religions, which was held for the first time in Melbourne.
 The theme of the Parliament that year was "Make a World of Difference: Hearing each Other, Healing the Earth."
-Brickell was also a guest on a special episode of the ABC's Compass Program about the 2009 Parliament presented by Geraldine Doogue.
+Brickell was also a guest on a special episode of ABC Television's Compass program about the 2009 Parliament presented by Geraldine Doogue.